 Inform Your Insurance Company

-Insurance companies typically have a deadline telling policyholders how much time they are given to report a claim.
-Sometimes that deadline may be vague, but it is better to file with your insurance company immediately rather risk being denied the ability to obtain benefits.
+Insurance companies typically have a deadline telling policyholders how much time they have to report a claim.
+Sometimes that deadline may be vague, but it is better to file with your insurance company immediately rather than risk losing benefits.

 - Lost wages